Can I file for sequestration if a debt collection agency is chasing me?

 - When you file for sequestration, a secured lender is entitled to repossess the asset that secured the loan.
 If this was a mortgage, they would be able to take possession of your home if you couldn’t keep up the repayments.

 Scotland Debt Solutions can provide the professional advice you need when facing unmanageable debt.
 We’ll advise on your rights if a debt collection agency is chasing you, and assess whether there are any better alternatives to sequestration.
-We work from four offices around Scotland, and can arrange a confidential same-day meeting free-of-charge.
+We work from five offices around Scotland, and can arrange a confidential same-day meeting free-of-charge.